costarfoxxy/borrowednames/borrowed-names-design-doc.md

 ---

-## 5. Skill Checks — currently orphaned, flagged for revival
+## 5. Skill Checks — revived in the Ch2/Ch3 pass

 Chapter One introduced a genuine mechanic: